swiyu-admin-ch/didtoolbox-java/README.md

             An optional password required for recovering the (signing/verifying) key pair (stored in Securosys Primus (HSM) Keystore).
 This CLI parameter should always be used exclusively alongside all the other --primus-* CLI parameters, related to Securosys Primus (HSM)
           --signing-key-file, -s
-            The ed25519 private key file corresponding to the public key, required to sign and output the initial DID log entry.
+            The ed25519 private key file required to sign a DID log entry.
 In PEM Format.
-This
-            CLI parameter cannot be used in conjunction with any of --jks-* or --primus-* CLI parameters
+This CLI parameter cannot be used in conjunction with any of --jks-* or --primus-* CLI parameters

 $ java -jar didtoolbox.jar -V